-- The location of the event is not in close proximity to food establishments, despite efforts to secure a location near reasonably priced and accessible commercial food establishments. - 2.
-Failure to serve food will significantly lengthen the day or necessitate extending the meeting to achieve meeting outcomes. - 3.
+The location of the event is not in close proximity to food establishments, despite efforts to secure a location near reasonably priced and accessible commercial food establishments.

+- 2. Failure to serve food will significantly lengthen the day or necessitate extending the meeting to achieve meeting outcomes. - 3.
 A special presentation at a conference requires a plenary address where there is no other time for food to be obtained. - 4.
 Other extenuating circumstances necessitate the provision of food.

 Justification for an exception listed above must be included in the applicant's budget narrative, including relevant details about the applicant's community, such as a rural or remote location.
-For example, applicants proposing activities for youth where snacks would be needed based on time of day, location of activities, or for other reasons should include costs and justification in the budget and budget narrative.
+For additional information on restrictions on food and beverage expenditures, see OVW conference cost planning.